Content Marketing Personalization Strategies to Make Customers Love You

 Check out the video below to see how it works:

-Even if you’re only U.S.-based, location is still essential for many reasons.
-You may guide customers to your local offices in their city or provide different solutions based on that state’s laws or regulations.
+You may need to guide customers to your local offices in their city or provide different solutions based on that state’s laws or regulations.
 A good example of this is the background screening industry.
 Providers of employment background screening look at each state differently.
 Each state has its own requirements, so that’s one part.
 The other part is that pricing varies because it’s cheaper to do a background check in some states than others.

 In these cases, based on your user’s IP address, location is discernible, and visitors could see different messaging that aligns with their needs.
 Doing this from the beginning creates a really great customer experience and could win you their business.